integromat/vscode-apps-sdk/README.md

 ## Changes and versioning

-When your app becomes approved by the Integromat (that means it's publicly visible and it's shown in the scenario builder as well), it starts to be versioned.
-From this moment, every change made to the app is visible only for you unless you commit it.
+When your app becomes approved by Integromat (that means it's publicly visible and it's shown in the scenario builder as well), it starts to be versioned.
+From this moment, every change made to the app is visible only to you unless you commit it.
 You can safely add and test new functions and when they are stable, you can release them for users.
 The changes are marked with `*` next to the name of the app or changed item.

 ![Changed item](./resources/readme/changes_01.png)